 Ingredients in Protein Muffins

 These protein powder muffins call for a handful of simple ingredients I bet you have already.
-Here’s what you’ll need to make this recipe:
+To get the full recipe simply keep scrolling.
+You will need:

 What Type of Protein Powder Should I Use?